Skip to main content

 Inflation and how to protect against it

 Inflation is the increase in the cost of living.
-When there is inflation, the cost of goods and services you pay for increase.
+When there is inflation, the cost of goods and services you pay for increases.
 Continued increases in inflation over time affect how much the pound in your pocket is worth and what you can buy with it.

 The above image is a simplification of inflation, so let’s have a look at some examples of things you may commonly buy: